The feather fanatics are always on patrol... and they will correct you.

 Exceptions do exist for the feathers of legally-hunted waterfowl or other migratory gamebirds, and for the use of feathers by Native Americans. - USFWS

 There is also one additional major exception.
-The MBTA applies only to migratory bird species that are native to North America, and that a native migratory bird species is one that is present as a result of natural biological or ecological processes.
-Nonnative, human-introduced species, are exempt from feather collection and harvest.
-If you want feathers for art or fly fishing but are not confident in your identification abilities, buy feathers from domestic collections from Amazon.
+The Migratory Bird Treaty Act applies only to migratory bird species that are native to North America, and a native migratory bird species is one that is present as a result of natural biological or ecological processes.
+Nonnative, human-introduced species are exempt from feather collection and harvest.
+If you want feathers for art or fly fishing but are not confident in your identification abilities, buy feathers from domestic collections.